indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 ```
 In this case the device can not be identified as the information is too generic.

-On the other hand for the devices that can be identified (and we know of them) a new auto-selection algorithm is introduced.
-We add patterns in the drivers that match the devices and the port will be auto-selected if prefixed with *auto://*.
-So, in the example above in *indigo_gps_nmea* driver, if the selected port is *auto:///dev/ttyACM1*, which is Arduino not a GPS, when *Rescan* is issued the selected device will change to *auto:///dev/ttyACM0* which is a GPS device.
-If the selected port is */dev/ttyACM1* it will not change upon *Resacn* because it is not prefixed with *auto://* and the old behavior will be preserved.
+For devices that can be identified, a new auto-selection algorithm has been introduced.
+This algorithm allows drivers to automatically select the appropriate port when it is prefixed with *auto://*.
+For example (see the list above), in the *indigo_gps_nmea* driver, if the selected port is *auto:///dev/ttyACM1* (which is an Arduino and not a GPS), issuing a *Rescan* will change the selected device to *auto:///dev/ttyACM0* (which is a GPS device).
+However, if the selected port is */dev/ttyACM1* (without the *auto://* prefix), it will not change upon *Rescan*, preserving the old behavior.

-Not all devices that can be identified are auto-selected.
-This is because we do not have a full list of these devices.
-To help us complete the list and make your devices auto selectable, we created a helper program that will tell us, if we can, and how we can match your devices.
-This program is called *indigo_list_usbserial*.
+Not all identifiable devices are auto-selected because we do not have a comprehensive list of these devices.
+To help us complete this list and make your devices auto-selectable, we have created a helper program called *indigo_list_usbserial*.
 Please run this program and send us the output.
-We will see what we can do to make the appropriate driver auto detect your device port.
+This will enable us to determine if and how we can match your devices, and update corresponding drivers.

 Here is an example output: